Lamin10/battleship/README.md

   + If you run out of turns before sinking all ships, the game will display the final board, including your hits and misses.

 ## Functions and Features
-    This Battleship game is built with the following functions and features:

    ### print_board(board):
    + The print_board function is responsible for displaying the game board, including ship locations and hits/misses.